EriccKP/tet-homework/README.md

-# Time App - Setup and Deployment Guide
+# Tet Homework - Setup and Deployment Guide

 A simple Node.js application displaying the current date and time with Kubernetes deployment manifests.